 In 1931, 16-year-old Paul Marshall, the second youngest of the Marshall children, left high school to work full time as a delivery driver for his parents.
 During his weekly 227-mile route, Paul immersed himself in the complexities of the pie business.
 He discovered new ways of doing business, and knew that his ideas would one day allow Bama Pies to be bigger and better than the competition.

 In 1935, Paul met and married Lilah.
 They moved to Tulsa, Oklahoma and opened their own local branch of The Bama Pie Company.
 Together they built a remarkable business and family of their own.
 Paul and Lilah Marshall were the driving force behind Bama Pie’s success.
 Paul custom designed most of Bama’s manufacturing equipment and worked closely with key customers to design and sell successful products.
 Lilah’s strengths included business savvy, financial direction and office management.
 Together Paul and Lilah took Bama from a strong regional favorite to a national success.

 Today, Bama can produce more pies in a single day than Alabama Marshall could have made in a lifetime.
 However, one guiding principle endures: Consistent Quality.
-If you want to hear more of Paul’s story, his book A Piece of the Pie—published in 1987, and recently digitized—is coming soon to Amazon.com.
+If you want to hear more of Paul’s story and the history of Bama, his book A Piece of the Pie—published in 1987, is available on Amazon.com.

 “You are seeing the birth of an empire.
 This humble beginning is the start of a business that will spread to the far reaches of the great state of Texas, and from there to the nation.”

 Co-Founder of The Bama Companies, Inc.